-To establish a highly academic environment that will foster the academic success of all students while participating in a Department of Juvenile Justice Program facility.
+To establish a highly academic environment that will foster the academic success of all students while participating in a Department of Juvenile Justice Program or Neglected and at risk program.
 This will ensure that every student is provided educational excellence in every school, in every classroom, for every student, everyday.